 Ingredient Name: Tea Tree Essential Oil (Melaleuca alternafolia)

 What is it?
 Tea tree oil is derived from the leaves of the tea tree through a steam distillation process that concentrates its volatile essential oils.
-There are over 100 different compounds in the essential oil, and some active medicinal properties are thought to come from constituents, including cineole, pinene, and terpineol.
-Tea tree oil has been used for centuries within Australian folk medicine for its antibacterial properties.
+There are over 100 different compounds in the essential oil, and some active properties are thought to come from constituents, including cineole, pinene, and terpineol.
+Tea tree oil has been used for centuries within Australian folk medicine because it is believed to have antibacterial properties.*

 Carson, C. F., et al. “Melaleuca Alternifolia (Tea Tree) Oil: a Review of Antimicrobial and Other Medicinal Properties.”
 Clinical Microbiology Reviews, vol. 19, no. 1, 2006, pp. 50–62., doi:10.1128/cmr.19.1.50-62.2006.

 Cheng, Sai, and Xingfeng Shao.
 “In Vivo Antifungal Activities of the Tea Tree Oil Vapor against Botrytis Cinerea.”
 2011 International Conference on New Technology of Agricultural, 2011, doi:10.1109/icae.2011.5943945.

 Hammer, Katherine A., et al. “Effects of Melaleuca Alternifolia (Tea Tree) Essential Oil and the Major Monoterpene Component Terpinen-4-Ol on the Development of Single- and Multistep Antibiotic Resistance and Antimicrobial Susceptibility.”
 Antimicrobial Agents and Chemotherapy, vol. 56, no. 2, 2011, pp. 909–915., doi:10.1128/aac.05741-11.